Dependent and independent variables: Antonym pairs

+In data mining tools (for multivariate statistics and machine learning), the dependent variable is called target variable (or in some tools as label attribute), while an independent variable may be called a regular variable (or feature variable).

 Other variables

 A variable may be thought to alter the dependent or independent variables, but may not actually be the focus of the experiment.
 So that the variable will be kept constant or monitored to try to minimize its effect on the experiment.
 Such variables may be designated as either a "controlled variable", "control variable", or "fixed variable".

-Extraneous variables, if included in a regression analysis as independent variables, may aid a researcher with accurate response parameter estimation, prediction, and goodness of fit, but are not of substantive interest to the hypothesis under examination.
+Extraneous variables are candidate independent variables which may be included in a regression analysis to aid a researcher with accurate response parameter estimation, prediction, and goodness of fit, but are not of substantive interest to the hypothesis under examination.
 For example, in a study examining the effect of post-secondary education on lifetime earnings, some extraneous variables might be gender, ethnicity, social class, genetics, intelligence, age, and so forth.
 A variable is extraneous only when it can be assumed (or shown) to influence the dependent variable.
 If included in a regression, it can improve the fit of the model.
 If it is excluded from the regression and if it has a non-zero covariance with one or more of the independent variables of interest, its omission will bias the regression's result for the effect of that independent variable of interest.
-This effect is called confounding or omitted variable bias; in these situations, design changes and/or controlling for a variable statistical control is necessary.
+This effect is called confounding or omitted variable bias; in these situations, design changes and/or controlling for a variable are necessary.

 Extraneous variables are often classified into three types: